akai-z/magento2-patches/README.md

 The original source could be found [here](https://magento.com/tech-resources/download).

 Or you could obtain the patches, their checksums
-and the Magento versions they support, using the method explained [here](https://gist.github.com/piotrekkaminski/9bc45ec84028611d621e).
+and the Magento versions they support from this [link](https://www.magentocommerce.com/products/downloads/info/filter/type/ce-patch).
+More details about the link and how to access it could be found [here](https://gist.github.com/piotrekkaminski/9bc45ec84028611d621e).

 ## Patches List